 Using a template editor like Mailjet’s WYSIWYG will allow you to drag and drop in pre-made social sharing buttons.
 For a more customized approach, you can code your own button.
 Social networks such as Facebook and Twitter have documentation with pre-made code you can work off of.

 Twitter’s “Tweet Button” allows you to craft a personalized message for your contact list to share.
 The Facebook button may be a little bit trickier for the non-developer to pick up, but is also highly customizable.

 What are some ways your company has been using social sharing buttons?
-Sound off in the comments below!
+Tell us more on Twitter!